SanGreel/telegram-data-collection/README.md

 - To run any command, simply type `make <command>` in the terminal.
 - Ensure Python 3.11 and `make` are installed on your system before running these commands.

+## GitHub Actions
+To ensure the codebase is always in a good state, this project uses GitHub Actions to run tests, linting, and code coverage checks on every push to the repository.
+The status of these checks can be seen in the "Actions" tab of the repository.
+Apart from that, keep in mind that the successfull run of the GitHub Actions is required for the PR to be merged.

 ## Contributing

 If you want to contribute to the project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.